 18 Jul Building in Your Backyard

-Are you feeling a little cramped and looking to utilise some space from your backyard?
-Before deciding whether to build a unit, granny flat or studio on your land it is important to know the types of buildings available and what meets your needs.
+Are you feeling a little cramped at home and looking to utilise some space from your backyard?
+Before deciding whether to build a unit, granny flat or studio on your land it is important to understand what each of these are and what can best meet your needs.

-For a building to be deemed a dwelling it must have these facilities:
+For a building to be classified as a dwelling it must be self contained accommodation and have these facilities:

 - A kitchen sink;